courtotlab/courtotlab.github.io/_posts/2025-08-21-growing-stars.md

   height="500px"
 %}

 And finally, huge congratulations to [Tony Yu](/members/tony-yu.html) and [Andres Melani De La Hoz](/members/andres-melani-de-la-hoz.html) for their University of Toronto Medical BioPhysics excellence awards.
-This merit-based awards are very well desserved indeed!
+This merit-based awards are very well deserved indeed!

 {%